Strain effects on topological and valley properties of Janus monolayer $\mathrm{VSiGeN_4}$: Introduction

-Strain engineering is an important strategy for tuning electronic, topological, thermoelectric, piezoelectric and magnetic properties of 2D materials, which has been widely used in the modulation of physical and chemical properties\cite{a8}.
+Strain engineering is an important strategy for tuning the electronic, topological, thermoelectric, piezoelectric and magnetic properties of 2D materials, which has been widely used in the modulation of physical and chemical properties\cite{a8}.
 The QAH state in the $\mathrm{VN_2X_2Y_2}$ nanosheets (X=B-Ga, Y=O-Te) can be induced by strain, and the valley polarization can also be switched from the bottom conduction band to the top valence band\cite{a9}.
 For monolayer $\mathrm{MBr_2}$ (M=Ru and Os), compressive strain can induce phase transitions in the materials from FVS to HVM to VQAHI to HVM to FVS\cite{a10}.
-However, in these works, the intrinsic MAE as a function of strain has not been considered, and out-of-plane magnetic anisotropy is assumed to be fixed within considered strain range.
-Our recent works show that increasing strain can induce switched magnetic anisotropy from out-of-plane one to in-plane one\cite{a7}, and produce manifold electronic states.
-Thus, strain engineering may produce some complex phase transition of electronic states by tuning magnetic anisotropy.
+However, in these works, the intrinsic MAE as a function of strain has not been considered, and out-of-plane magnetic anisotropy is assumed to be fixed within the considered strain range.
+Our recent works show that an increasing strain can induce switching of the magnetic anisotropy from out-of-plane one to in-plane one\cite{a7}, thus producing manifold electronic states.
+Thus, strain engineering may produce complex phase transition of electronic states by tuning the magnetic anisotropy.

 In 2020, the septuple-atomic-layer 2D $\mathrm{MoSi_2N_4}$ and $\mathrm{WSi_2N_4}$ have been successfully synthesized by the chemical vapor deposition method\cite{a11}.
-Subsequently, by intercalating a $\mathrm{MoS_2}$-type monolayer $\mathrm{MZ_2}$ into an InSe-type monolayer $\mathrm{A_2Z_2}$, 2D $\mathrm{MA_2Z_4}$ family with a septuple-atomic-layer structure has been constructed, with emerging topological, magnetic, valley and superconducting properties\cite{a12}.
-Then, Janus 2D materials in the new 2D $\mathrm{MA_2Z_4}$ family is proposed, such as $\mathrm{MSiGeN_4}$ (M=Mo and W) and $\mathrm{SrAlGaSe_4}$, and some novel properties can be achieved in these Janus materials, such as Rashba spin splitting and out-of-plane piezoelectric polarizations\cite{a13,a14}.
+Subsequently, 2D $\mathrm{MA_2Z_4}$ family with a septuple-atomic-layer structure has been constructed by intercalating a $\mathrm{MoS_2}$-type monolayer $\mathrm{MZ_2}$ into an InSe-type monolayer $\mathrm{A_2Z_2}$, and the family possesses emerging topological, magnetic, valley, superconducting and electrical contact properties\cite{a12,a12-1,a12-2}.
+Then, Janus 2D materials in the new 2D $\mathrm{MA_2Z_4}$ family are proposed, such as $\mathrm{MSiGeN_4}$ (M=Mo and W) and $\mathrm{SrAlGaSe_4}$, and some novel properties can be achieved in these Janus materials, such as Rashba spin splitting and out-of-plane piezoelectric polarizations\cite{a13,a14}.
 Recently, Janus $\mathrm{VSiGeN_4}$ monolayer is predicted to be a thermodynamically stable intrinsic 2D ferromagnet\cite{a15}.